Blu-ray Review: mother!

 When people talk about the pretentiousness of Hollywood this is the exact type of film they have in mind.
 The entire thing is littered with subtext about religion, politics, the environment and so on, with that wink and a nod “read into what you will” sort of attitude.

-Lawrence herself said mother! was about the “rape” of the planet wherein she’s Earth, Bardem is basically God, Harris and Pfeiffer are Adam and Eve, their children are Cain and Able and so on.
+Lawrence herself said mother! was about the “rape” of the planet wherein she’s Earth, Bardem is basically God, Harris and Pfeiffer are Adam and Eve, their children are Cain and Abel and so on.
 It’s hardly impossible to create those kind of allegories in film — Chronicles of Narnia is clearly about Jesus — but it’s done in jaw dropping fashion here.

-It’s already toeing the line during the first “party” scene, where people routinely invade her space and do things no guest would ever do in someone else’s home, but by the time it reaches the finale it turns the WTF factor up to 11 (maybe even 12).
+It’s already toeing the line during the first “party” scene, when people routinely invade her space and do things no guest would ever do in someone else’s home, but by the time it reaches the finale it turns the WTF factor up to 11 (maybe even 12).
 You can view it as symbolism if you’d like, but for us it was a bridge too far.

 THE BONUS FEATURES